acmucsd/sd-hacks-2019/README.md

 ```
 We're only using two types of HTTP requests: GET requests, usually used to retrieve content from a server, and POST requests, usually used to send data to a server.

+Our first route is the home route, which will display the main site (all html is provided!)
+Our example contains a basic form where you can fill in your favorite ice cream flavor.

+The second route is for processing whatever form data the user inputs.
+When you hit "Submit", the web page will send a POST request to the "/insertData" route.
+We're adding that data to an array here, but normally you would store that data in some kind of database.

+The final route will just send the list of ice cream flavors in plain text.
+Again, we would normally use a database to store this data.

+### To-dos:
+We want to make two new routes: one to get the number of people who voted for a certain ice cream flavor, and the other to get a random flavor from our array.
+Based on the example code, see if you can fill in the blanks yourself!

+## You're done!
+Congratulations!
+You've built a basic Express server!
+We hope this newfound knowledge will be useful for your hacking endeavors!
+Good luck to all of you!

 ## Appendix A: Callback Functions
 You may have noticed that we're passing functions into our route functions, which seems strange at first sight, though there is a reason behind it.
 These are called callback functions, and we need them because our route function calls need to be *asynchronous*, meaning that they don't necessarily run in sequence.
 We want each route to serve its corresponding content immediately when a client connects, so to achieve this, all these functions take a callback function as an argument, and the callback will be called whenever the function finishes running, which in our case is whenever someone connects to a certain route.